French photographer escapes Afghan kidnappers after four months

 KABUL A French photographer kidnapped in Afghanistan four months ago fled his captors on Monday and was now safe in the hands of officials from his embassy, the Afghan Interior Ministry said.

-Borghi, from Grenoble in south-eastern France, was brought to the Interior Ministry's headquarters in Kabul at about 4:30 p.m.
-(1200 GMT) and left in the company of French embassy officials less than an hour later, ministry spokesman Sediq Sediqqi said.
+Borghi, from Grenoble in southeastern France, was brought to the Interior Ministry's headquarters in Kabul at about 4.30 p.m. and left in the company of French embassy officials less than an hour later, ministry spokesman Sediq Sediqqi said.

-He was in good health, Sediqqi said.
+He was in good health and one of the first things he asked for after arriving was a cup of coffee, Sediqqi said.
 The French embassy declined to comment.

 Borghi was snatched by four armed men from a street in a busy area of the capital Kabul on November 28 and had been held in several locations, including the back of a vehicle, the Afghan official said.